-Hart asked the board not to extend her contract at the last meeting and allow it to expire at the end of June 2018, said Pam Scott, a school spokeswoman.
+Hart asked the Board of Regents not to extend her contract at the last meeting and allow it to expire at the end of June 2018, said Pam Scott, a school spokeswoman.

-Scott said the regents decided to begin a search this fall and end Hart’s contract only if they choose to hire a successor.
-They hope to hire someone by mid-2017.
+Scott said the regents decided to begin a search this fall.
+The board had indicated it hopes to have a new president in place by next summer and to hire someone by mid-2017.

-A regents’ official told The Arizona Daily Star (http://bit.ly/2d63n5x ) that Hart’s departure is a termination of her contract by the board without a cause.
-It follows controversy over Hart’s decision to join the board that oversees the for-profit DeVry University, which is facing a federal lawsuit for deceiving students.
+Hart has been harshly criticized for serving on the board of the for-profit DeVry University, which is facing a federal lawsuit for deceiving students.
 DeVry denies those claims.
 DeVry’s board pays Hart $170,000 per year in salary and stock.

-UA policy doesn’t give the regents any power to approve sabbaticals, but spokeswoman Sarah Harper says the board isn’t limited by the university policy when negotiating individual contracts for the presidents.
-“The board is the governing body for the universities and as such it retains the authority over employment related decisions,” Harper said.
+“The board is the governing body for the universities and as such it retains the authority over employment related decisions,” spokeswoman Sarah Harper said.

 When her leave ends, Hart will become a professor in the College of Education.
 Her transition deal calls for her to receive a salary equivalent to the highest paid to any faculty member in that college.